Metalnem/mijailovic.net/_drafts/books-2017-q3.md

 expect miracles from the book describing software whose essence is memorizing hundreds of keyboard shortcuts.
-But if you are kind of person who likes to do everything with keyboard, or configure things all the time, this book might be the right choice for you.
+But if you are kind of person who likes to do everything with keyboard, or configure things until everything is to their liking, this book might be the right choice for you.